 How to get rid of condensation inside windows?

-There are several methods to temporarily fix condensation buildup inside windows, here are a few:
+There are many ways to temporarily fix condensation buildup inside windows, here are some examples:

 Ventilation: if humid air cannot be released then it will cause water droplets to form inside cold surfaces in your home, therefore good ventilation is important to tackle the problem.
 If you’re heading out, leave your trickle vent open and open your windows every morning.

 Improvise e.g., use a hair dryer: if you adjust your hair dryer to a low heat you can use it to evaporate the condensation trapped inside your windows, however ensure you do so at a safe distance or else you could accidentally melt other components of the window.

 How can you stop condensation on windows?

 If you’re looking for a permanent and long-term solution then it is recommended you contact a professional.
 An expert will be able to assess the cause of your condensation and offer ways to resolve it like resealing the window panes or refitting the entire window.